Why 301 Redirects are Best for Law Firm Sites

 How 301 Redirects Work

 A component of search engine optimization is ensuring 301 redirects are used every time you remove or move a page.
-301 redirects signal to search engines that a page has permanently moved and the link value or authority attributed to the old URL should now be attributed to the new URL.
+301 redirects signal to search engines that a page has permanently moved.
+Furthermore, that the link value or authority attributed to the old URL should now be attributed to the new URL.

 By using 301 redirection, law firm sites can maintain their search engine rankings through site redesigns and small site updates.
-Other forms of URL redirection like 302 redirects, meta refreshes, or allowing a page to 404 will not have the same impact and could cause you to lose organic search traffic.
+Other forms of URL redirection like 302 redirects, meta refreshes, or allowing a page to 404 will not have the same impact.
+They could cause you to lose organic search traffic.

 - No Comments